zerok/cookiecutter-react-redux/README.md

 In order to work with the generated projected simply run `npm install && npm start`.
 You will have a server running on port 8080.

+## Future plans

+* Add a testing harness to the generated project
+* Integrate a basic XHR example